uaarg/pigeon/README.md

 Pigeon is written in PyQt.
 It also has a few python module dependencies.
 To install on Ubuntu (tested on 14.04), do:

-sudo apt-get install python3 python3-dev qtdeclarative5-dev qtmultimedia5-dev python3-pyqt5 python3-shapely python3-pip && sudo pip3 install pyinotify pyproj
+sudo apt-get install python3 python3-dev qtdeclarative5-dev qtmultimedia5-dev python3-pyqt5 python3-shapely python3-pip && sudo pip3 install pyinotify pyproj pykml

 Running the ground station